amcginlay/eks-demos/doc/15-aws-load-balanacer-controller/README.md

 Hence, either service type can be referenced as targets within these rules.
 Use of NodePort services will however, in this context, require fewer AWS resources and be cost optimal.

-Create an Application Load Balancer object with separate paths to the two underlying NodePort services, identified as `EKS_APP_BLUE` and `EKS_APP_GREEN`.
+Create an Application Load Balancer object with separate paths to the two underlying NodePort services running in different Kubernetes namespaces.
 ```bash
 kubectl -n ${EKS_NS_GREEN} create ingress ${EKS_APP} \
   --annotation kubernetes.io/ingress.class=alb \